||Velocity ( m/s)

 |Fourier analysis of the resulting signal in native frequency (left) and second harmonic mode (left) shows that the native signal contains much more energy at all depth, while the harmonic signal contains most of the energy at a certain depth, in this case at the level of the septum, showing a much better signal-to-noise ratio.(image courtesy of Hans Torp).||Energy distribution of the signal from cavity (lower curve) and septum (upper curve), showing the same phenomenon as the middle picture.
 The difference between cavity signal (being mostly clutter) and tissue is small in the native frequency domain (1.7 MHz), but there is little clutter at the harmonic frequency (3.4 MHz).
 Thus, filtering the native signal will reduce clutter, as shown below. (image courtesy of Hans Torp).|

 in harmonic (left) and fundamental (right) mode, showing

 imaging, especially in rducing noise from the

 cavity.
 (Thanks to Eirik Nestaas for

 correcting my left-right confusion in this image

 Stationary reverberation in harmonic (left) and fundamental (right) imaging, showing the effect of harmonic imaging on clutter.

+pattern.
 Here is simulated two wave sources or

 emitted or reflected waves are seen to generate a

 speckle pattern (oval dots) as the amplitude is

 the waves are neutralised where a wave crest crosses a

 though.
 This can be seen by throwing two stones

 simultaneously in still water .
 The speckle pattern

 can be seen in front of the scatterers, towards the

 interference pattern.
 This is generated by more

 considerable distance between the speckles and the

 scatterers generating the pattern.